After two and half years in the making, the statue of a cadet at Portsea was finally unveiled.

 Finally in July 2020, the last approval was given and building the statue commenced with Everlon and The Headstone Company chosen as the suppliers.
 The work to finalise the statue was hampered to some degree by the COVID-19 pandemic.

 Original plans were to have a large unveiling ceremony which could be attended by as many graduates as possible.
 COVID-19 meant a significant change to this gathering resulting in the development of the concept of a virtual unveiling.
 On Thursday 18th March, the unveiling took place and the final leg of the journey could be completed.
-A video was created using the footage taken at the unveiling.
+A video (see below) was created using the footage taken at the unveiling.

 If you are planning a group visit, we suggest you check these tips.